RunKingProgram/GRAMMAR-Lambda/README.md

 ### 1.2	Installing GRL

-GRL links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
-These dependencies should be installed before installing OptimGRAMMAR.
+**GRL** links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
+These dependencies should be installed before installing GRL.
 In addition, OptimGRAMMAR **requires PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2.0” under your run directory**.
-Here is an example for installing OptimGRAMMAR and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
+Here is an example for installing GRL and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
 ```
 install.packages(c("BEDMatrix ", " data.table ", "Rcpp", " RcppEigen ", " RcppArmadillo "), repos = "https://cran.r-project.org/")
 system(“R CMD install GRL_1.0.tgz”)